 The benefit of CKD screening in the general population is unclear.

-The two key markers for CKD are urine albumin and estimated glomerular filtration rate (eGFR).
+The two key markers for CKD are urine albumin and eGFR.
 To screen for CKD:

 CKD is generally diagnosed when there is evidence, for more than 3 months, of

 Staging systems for chronic disease should identify risk for progression and complications.
 The current staging system for CKD, based exclusively on eGFR, does not appear to reliably identify those people at greatest risk for progression.
 Emerging research suggests an approach that includes multiple factors, such as urine albumin, age, and diabetes status may better predict progression.

 In addition, the current staging requires accuracy of eGFR above 60 mL/min/1.73 m2.
 However, values above 60 calculated using the MDRD Study equation are not accurate.
 NKDEP encourages laboratories to report eGFR above 60 as "≥ 60" rather than as numerical values.